 Young and old specimens of Dryad’s Saddle look quite different.
 It’s best to study both because identifying mature brackets will lead you to the young harvestable ones.

-When first emerging from the tree, Dryad’s Saddle looks completely alien.
+When first emerging from the tree, this mushroom looks completely alien.
 The fungus sprouts out from the tree as a thick, fleshy, bulbous, white protrusion with brown speckles on top.
 Sometimes just one rounded protrusion juts out from the tree.
 Often, though, it starts out as one, and then several heads branch out from the shared base, like a multi-headed space creature.

 As the swollen growths mature, they flatten out to form brackets.
 Dryad’s Saddle brackets grow individually or create closely packed overlapping tiers.
 The thick, fleshy brackets are kidney or fan-shaped and grow up to 2 feet wide and 10-12″ across.
 They average 2-5″ in thickness.